hapijs/hapi/docs/Reference.md

     - `bind` - a context object passed back to the method function (via `this`) when called.
       Defaults to active context (set via `server.bind()` when the method is registered.
     - `cache` - the same cache configuration used in `server.cache()`.
+    - `callback` - if `false`, expects the `method` to be a synchronous function which returns a value (valid or `Error`) or throws `Error`.
+Note that using a synchronous function with caching will convert the method interface to require a callback as an additional argument with the signature `function(err, result, cached, report)` since the cache interface cannot return values synchronously.
+Defaults to `true`.
     - `generateKey` - a function used to generate a unique key (for caching) from the arguments passed to the method function (with the exception of the last 'next' argument).
 The server will automatically generate a unique key if the function's arguments are all of types